flowerinthenight/klf/README.md

 $ kubectl logs -f {deployment-name} [container-name]
 ```

-This simple wrapper tool exactly does that.
+This simple wrapper tool does exactly just that.